coder/coder/docs/templates/resource-persistence.md

 their username, Terraform would recreate the volume (wiping its data!) the next time the workspace restarts.

-Therefore, persistent resource names must only depend on immutable IDs such as:
+To prevent this, use immutable IDs instead:

 - `coder_workspace.me.owner_id`
 - `coder_workspace.me.id`